thinkshout/thinkshout/work/00a-lemelson-mit.md

   tablet:
   mobile:
 client: |
   The Lemelson-MIT Program celebrates outstanding inventors and inspires young people to pursue creative lives and careers through invention.
 In accomplishing this goal, Lemelson-MIT provides grants to teams of student inventors across the country.
-With over 60 applicant organizations and 15 teams selected to participate in the program each year, Lemelson-MIT needed a portal for managing project teams, budgets, and documentation.
-This is where ThinkShout came in: We developed an intuitive teaming application to help Lemelson-MIT manage the efforts of hundreds of school programs and student inventors.
+Lemelson-MIT needed a portal for managing project teams, budgets, and documentation.
+We developed an intuitive teaming application to help them manage the efforts of hundreds of school programs and student inventors.
 projecturl: https://drupal.org/project/mailchimp/
 expertise: |
   - Web Application Design